-Pressure cookers are a superb way to cook delicious, nutritious and healthy food.
+Pressure cookers are a superb way to cook delicious, nutritious and healthy food...fast.

-Our site has been designed to help you find the best pressure cooker for your budget, lifestyle and overall needs.
+I designed this website to help you find the best pressure cooker for your budget, lifestyle and overall needs.

-Not at all pressure cookers were created equal and it can be confusing to know which one is right for you.
-Don’t just go for the best rated pressure cooker – find the right one for your needs.
+Not all pressure cookers were created equal and it can be confusing to know which one is right for you.
+Don’t just go for the best rated model – find the right one for your needs.

 In this buyer's guide, we run through what to look for when buying a pressure a cooker, with some useful tips on what you should look out for.
 Once you’ve read this guide, you will know exactly what to look for when reading pressure cooker reviews.

 ***Note: The Instant Pot IP-DUO60 is very popular and has been going out of stock in some instances.
 If it is out of stock, the IP-DUO50 and IP-DUO80 good alternatives.
 The only difference between them is the IP-DUO50 is a 5 Quart and the IP-DUO80 is an 8 Quart.
 Please email me if you have any questions.

 Before you buy, it is important to know what kind of pressure cooker fits your needs in terms of your cooking and lifestyle.
 A great starting point is to decide on the type that you want.
 Then ascertain the functions each model offers and how they match with your cooking style.
 You can then narrow down specific brands and models.

 After reviewing dozens of different brands and models, we have put together a comparison chart which easily helps you to distinguish which pressure cooker is going to be the best for you.
 Each model has been graded and given an overall score out of 5.
 We have also searched for the best price and linked accordingly.

 Electric pressure cookers (sometimes referred to as digital pressure cookers) offer several pre-set pressure settings, whereas the traditional version has to be controlled manually by the stove.